Clone the repository

 Testing

 Tests use Vitest.
-Run pnpm test to execute all test suites across the monorepo.
+Run the following command to execute all test suites across the monorepo:

 The documentation is built with VitePress and lives in the docs/ directory.